Surgical Ablation of A-fib (Maze)

 Minimally Invasive Maze Procedure

 During the maze procedure, a number of incisions are made on the left and right atrium of the heart to form scar tissue.
-The scar tissue does not conduct electricity and this disrupts the path of the abnormal electrical impulses that cause the arrythmia.
+The scar tissue does not conduct electricity and this disrupts the path of the abnormal electrical impulses that cause the arrhythmia.
 The scar tissue also prevents erratic electrical signals from recurring.
 After the incisions are made, the atrium is sewn together to allow it to hold blood and contract to push blood into the ventricle.

 This approach does not require the heart to be stopped and avoids breaking and separating the sternum.
 The result is often a shorter recovery time and a lower risk of infection associated with open-heart surgery.